 Scoring a respectable 7 out of 10 for warmth, the Siesta 30 landed right in the middle of the pack.
 It's for sure not the best insulator of all the bags we tested, but if used in its listed temperature range, this bag performs quite well and as intended.

 Its polyester synthetic fill kept us warm down to about 30 degrees, which is the bag's rating.
 We even tested it down to below 20 degrees, wearing nothing but a pair of shorts and a T-shirt, and felt warm enough to barely get through the night.
 Its offset quilt construction prevents cold spots and stabilizes the insulation.
-If warmth is a top priority, we would recommend the warmest in our fleet, the Wenzel Grande and Slumberjack Country Squire 0, which earned a 10 and 9, respectively.
+If warmth is a top priority, we would recommend the warmest in our fleet, the Teton Sports Polara 3-in-1 and Slumberjack Country Squire 0.

 Weighing in as the lightest, and only 30-degree bag we tested, the Siesta doesn't boast much in terms of thick and juicy insulation.
 It, therefore, earned a 5 out 10 score for comfort — one of our lowest scores, beating out only the Coleman Brazos for comfort.